USA Banner

 Incidental Use

-Incidental use occurs when FTA grant recipients allow the use of federally funded asset (e.g. van) by another public or private entity for non-transit purposes.
+Incidental use occurs when FTA grant recipients allow the use of a federally funded asset (e.g. van) by another public or private entity for non-transit purposes.
 The non-transit activity may not reduce or limit transit service.

 Some examples of Incidental Use include: